sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Flexible bibliography support
+Short desc    : Flexible bibliography support
 URL          : http://tug.org/texlive/
-Лицензия     : LPPL
+License      : LPPL
-Описание     : The bundle provides a package that implements both author-year
+Descript     : The bundle provides a package that implements both author-year
              : and numbered references, as well as much detailed of support
              : for other bibliography use.
 Also Provided are versions of the
              : standard BibTeX styles that are compatible with natbib--